ampersandmcd/OpenSwarm/Docs/02-Getting-Started.md

 #### 5. Integrate circuitry with chassis

-Determine the proper alignment of the top chassis plate left detached in step 2, and mount the Arduino UNO to the bottom of this plate using Command strips or double-sided tape such that the GPIO ports of the UNO face the ground.
+Determine the proper alignment of the top chassis plate left detached in step 2, and mount the Arduino UNO to the bottom of this plate using Command strips or double-sided tape such that the GPIO ports of the UNO face outwards.

 Mount the two breadboards and associated components to the top of the middle plate on the chassis, and "sandwich" the jumper cables connecting the UNO to the breadboards between the upwards-facing breadboard mounted on the middle plate and the downwards-facing UNO mounted on the top plate.
 Thread the indicator LEDs and photoresistor through the top plate so they are visible from outside the "sandwiched" chassis.